-Position: Associate Professor (horn)
+Position: Professor (horn)

 Address: 1058 Moore Musical Arts Center

-Andrew Pelletier is a horn soloist and Grammy-award winning chamber musician regularly performing across the United States.
-Of his solo playing, John Henken of the Los Angeles Times wrote, “gleaming, handsome playing.
+Internationally active horn soloist, Grammy Award winning chamber musician, and masterclass clinician, Andrew Pelletier enjoys an extremely busy life of solo playing, orchestral performance, and mentoring developing musicians.
+President of the International Horn Society, John Henken of the Los Angeles Times wrote, “gleaming, handsome playing.
 Pelletier is a soloist who seems capable of anything on his instrument.”
 Fanfare Magazine called him “Phenomenal…undeniably in tune with what he plays” and the American Record Guide has praised his “full sound and playing with authority and imagination.”
-He is the First Prize winner of the 1997 and 2001 American Horn Competition (America’s only internationally recognized competition for the horn) and has appeared as a soloist at the International Horn Society Annual Symposia in 1997, 2003, 2005, 2009 and 2013.
-He is in regular demand for artistic residencies and clinics at universities and music schools and his solo tours have taken him to 25 US states, Canada, Mexico and England.
-Dedicated to new music and the collaboration between performer and composer, he has commissioned and premiered over 20 new works for the horn as a solo voice, by such noted composers as Karlheinz Stockhausen, Roger Reynolds, Christopher Dietz, Carson Cooman, Randall Faust, Joseph Landes and Anne McGinty.
+The First Prize winner of the 1997 and 2001 American Horn Competition (America’s only internationally recognized competition for the horn), he has appeared as a Featured Artist at the International Horn Society Annual Symposia of 2009 and 2014, and has appeared as a solo artist at the Symposia of 1997, 2003, 2005, 2013, 2016, 2017, 2018, and 2019.
+He is in regular demand for artistic residencies and clinics at universities and music schools, and these solo tours have taken him to 30 US states, Australia, Belgium, Brazil, Canada, China, England, and Mexico.